 Sake is a Japanese rice wine and usually has an alcohol by volume of 15-20%.
 Therefore, sake freezes at a temperature of around 22°F (-6°C).
 Therefore, it is not recommended to store sake in a freezer for an extended period of time since it will freeze and possibly break the bottle.
 Also, sake is mostly served at room temperature or even slightly warm – so no need to bring it down to chilling temperatures.

 Like vodka and whiskey, most gin blends have an ABV between 37.5% and 50%.
 Therefore, gin might start to freeze at temperatures of around -15°F (-25°C).
 That means that it is safe to store gin in a freezer even for extended periods of time.

 At what temperature does rectified spirit (nearly pure ethanol alcohol) freeze?

 Rectified spirit is the nearly pure ethanol alcohol that can be achieved by repeating the distillation process numerous times.
 The ABV of rectified spirit is usually around 95% up to a practical limit of 97.2%.
 Since there is hardly any water content left in the distillate, rectified spirit freezes at a temperature of around -150°F (-100°C).
 A temperature that does not naturally occur anywhere on our planet.

-The ABV of tequila ranged between 32% and 60% – usually it is around 40%.
-It is therefore safe to store tequila in a conventional freezer, even for an extended period of time.
+The ABV of tequila ranged between 32% and 60% – usually, it is around 40%.
+It is, therefore, safe to store tequila in a conventional freezer, even for an extended period of time.

 There are various varieties of dessert wine or fortified wines.
 Their alcohol by volume usually ranges from 14% to 25%.
 These drinks freeze at temperatures around 22°F (-7°C).
-Therefore, we only recommend to place dessert wines in the freezer for a short period of time to avoid complete freezing of your drink.
+Therefore, we only recommend placing dessert wines in the freezer for a short period of time to avoid complete freezing of your drink.
 Once frozen, a good dessert wine can lose a lot of its flavors and aromas.